Room Additions in Key Biscayne, FL

 Customer Reviews

-On Key Biscayne, homes rarely feel unfinished.
+On Key Biscayne, near landmarks like Crandon Park and the historic Cape Florida Lighthouse, homes rarely feel unfinished.
 Most were designed with intention, placed carefully on their sites, and built to take advantage of light, airflow, and proximity to the water.
 Because of that, the decision to add a room usually comes later, after years of living in the space and learning where it no longer keeps up.

 Why Adding Space Here Requires a Different Mindset